tomerburg/Map/README.md

 python setup.py install
 ```

+## Dependencies
+This module requires Python 3.6 or newer, MetPy 0.10 or newer, Cartopy and Matplotlib to work.

 ## Usage
 The purpose of this module is to provide usability similar to that of Basemap for plotting with Cartopy.
 For example, creating a PlateCarree projection can be done as follows, by creating an instance of a Map object: